art-rbmates/robomates/README.md

 # Robomates

 Welcome to the **Robomates** repository!
 This repository contains a 3D model of the **Robomate V1**, a small gaming robot designed for interactive and strategic gameplay.
+We are working on turning the robot into a kit that you can assemble yourself.
+Stay tuned!

 ![Robomate V1 CAD](https://github.com/art-rbmates/robomates/blob/main/Robomate%20V1/robomates_v1_cad.png)